LAST UPDATED ON March 29, 2023 ‐ 3 Comments

 But if you’re, say, a well-funded startup, and money is no object for you (must be nice), remember that tools have costs besides subscription fees.
 Overspending on tools you don’t need will cost you time and energy.
 A solid rule no matter what your budget is: don’t pay for tools you don’t really need.

-Existing tools and overlap
+Existing Tools and Overlap

 It’s worth pointing out that many of these tools do the same things and you don’t always need a dedicated tool for each marketing function.
 For example, your project management platform might cover your content scheduling needs.